The Coven-Meyerowitz tiling conditions for 3 odd prime factors: Classification results

-where $A^\flat=\Lambda(0,D(M))$, and $B^\flat$ is the standard tiling complement with $\Phi_{p_i}\Phi_{p_j}\Phi_{p_k}|B^\flat$.
-Similar tilings were constructed by Szab\'o (\cite{Sz}; see also \cite{LS}).
-We prove that all tilings satisfying the assumptions of Theorems \ref{unfibered-mainthm} must in fact have this form.
+where $A^\flat=\Lambda(0,D(M))$.
+In the case when $B=B^\flat$ is the standard tiling complement with $\Phi_{p_i}\Phi_{p_j}\Phi_{p_k}|B^\flat$, tilings of this type were constructed by Szab\'o (\cite{Sz}; see also \cite{LS}).
+We prove that all tilings satisfying the assumptions of Theorems \ref{unfibered-mainthm} must in fact come from constructions of this type..
 Starting with an unfibered grid in the given tiling, and using saturating set methods, we are able to locate the shifted fibers and shift them back into place, returning to (\ref{happyending}).
 This proves (T2) and provides full information about the structure of the tiling.

 In Section \ref{fibered-sec}, we consider the fibered case.
-In the simple case when all of $A$ is $M$-fibered in the same direction, we can apply Corollary \ref{slab-reduction} and be done; however, it is possible for $A$ to be fibered in different directions on different $D(M)$-grids.
+In the simple case when the entire set $A$ is $M$-fibered in the same direction, we can apply Corollary \ref{slab-reduction} and be done; however, it is possible for $A$ to be fibered in different directions on different $D(M)$-grids.
 The proof breaks down into cases, according to how the fibers in different directions interact.

 Suppose first that there exists an element $a_0\in A$ such that (\ref{intro-inter}) holds.
 This case turns out to be similar to that of unfibered grids and is resolved by similar methods, ending in T2-equivalence to (\ref{happyending}).